Home Electrification Planner

 Should I electrify all at once or in phases?

-Most experts recommend a phased approach: (1) Start with quick wins — LED lighting and smart thermostat, which have immediate ROI.
-(2) Add solar panels for the largest long-term savings.
-(3) When your furnace or water heater needs replacement, switch to heat pump versions.
-(4) Consider an EV at your next vehicle purchase.
-This approach spreads costs and lets you claim the annual $3,200 home improvement tax credit over multiple years.
+Most experts recommend a phased approach: (1) Start with quick wins — LED lighting, air sealing, and smart thermostat.
+(2) When your furnace or water heater needs replacement, switch to heat pump versions if local economics work.
+(3) Consider an EV at your next vehicle purchase.
+(4) Add solar when your electric load and net metering assumptions are clear.
+This approach spreads costs and aligns rebates with natural replacement cycles.

 Do I need solar panels to electrify my home?